 Most people love ice cream.
-But is ice cream really a harmless treat for dogs, or will it cause a major bellyache?Unfortunately, although it may be tempting to share your cone with your four-legged friend, it’s best to avoid giving ice cream to dogs.
+But is ice cream really a harmless treat for dogs, or will it cause a major bellyache?
+While you may want to share a cone with your pet, it’s best to avoid giving ice cream to dogs.

 “Many adult dogs are lactose intolerant to varying degrees, which prevents them from properly digesting milk products,” says Dr. Klein.
 “If you feed these dogs milk products, they can experience anything from severe to mild gastrointestinal discomfort—loose stools, diarrhea, vomiting, stomach pain, or gas.
 Dairy products with high fat content can also cause pancreatitis in dogs.”

 Dogs can suffer from a variety of food allergies, including experiencing allergic reactions to milk and dairy products like ice cream.
-These allergies are a reaction to the proteins found in milk products and can manifest as vomiting and diarrhea and/or result in red, itchy skin rashes.
+These allergies are a reaction to the proteins found in milk products and can manifest as vomiting and diarrhea or result in red, itchy skin rashes.

 The final problem with ice cream is that some flavors may actually be dangerous for dogs.
 Chocolate, for example, is toxic for dogs.